El Perú (Maya site): El Peru altar

-"While the imagery bears remarkable similarities to that of Izapa Stela 8, the text of the El Peru altar elucidates the significance of the quatrefoil, describing it as tu yol ahk, 'at the heart af the turtle' or 'in the portal of the turtle', a reference to the creation narrative of the Maize god's rebirth".
+"While the imagery bears remarkable similarities to that of Izapa Stela 8, the text of the El Peru altar elucidates the significance of the quatrefoil, describing it as tu yol ahk, 'at the heart of the turtle' or 'in the portal of the turtle', a reference to the creation narrative of the Maize god's rebirth".

 El Perú today

 While open to the public, Waka' is a difficult site to get to.
 It sits atop an escarpment in the Laguna del Tigre National Park (part of the Maya Biosphere Reserve), six kilometers north of the San Pedro River.
 The site can be reached via an arduous route from Flores, the closest town with an airport (the Mundo Maya International Airport).